 Shaffner's in Antelope Canyon, Page, Arizona Antelope Canyon is just outside Page, Arizona and is truly a mystical place with colors that change every few minutes and sounds that echo off it's walls in various volumes.
 It is a photographers dream.

-Shaffner's in Keet Seel, Arizona a 700 year old Ancestral Puebloan ruin discovered by Richard Wetherill in early 1895.
+Shaffner's in Keet Seel, Arizona a 700 year old Ancestral Puebloan ruin first entered by Richard Wetherill in early 1895.
 They can only be viewed by hiking into Tsegi Canyon, climbing down a thousand foot plateau and hiking up a well marked trail.
 The route requires crossing a rocky streambed through water sometimes encountering quicksand, rock and mud.
 The route is some of the most enchanting country on the planet passing five waterfalls, colorful bluffs of Pink sandstone and the intense blue skies of Navajo country.
 When the overnight campground is reached a ranger must be met to guide visitors through the ruins.
 The route back is the mother of all hikes when the base of the Shanto Plateau is reached it requires a thousand foot climb out of the Tsegi Canyon.

 Shaffner's in Arches National Park, Utah Arches National Park preserves over 2,000 natural sandstone arches, like the world-famous Delicate Arch, as well as many other unusual rock formations.
 In some areas, the forces of nature have exposed millions of years of geologic history.
 The extraordinary features of the park create a landscape of contrasting colors, landforms and textures that is unlike any other in the world.

 Shaffner's in Machu Picchu Peru Machu Picchu is a city located high in the Andes Mountains in modern Peru.
 It lies 43 miles northwest of Cuzco at the top of a ridge, hiding it from the Urabamba Gorge below.
 Most of the structures are built of granite blocks cut with bronze or stone tools, and smoothed with sand.
 The blocks fit together perfectly without mortar, although none of the blocks are the same size and have many faces; some have as many as 30 corners.
-The joints are so tight that even the thinnest of knife blades
+The joints are so tight that even the thinnest of knife blades cannot be inserted.

 Shaffner's in Playas, New Mexico-Terror Town.
 When New Mexico Tech, a state supported university purchased the town of Playas, New Mexico, Jim was Director of Facilities at the university.
 Jim and his team were selected to examine the facilities and set up the management for the small town of 259 homes which included a medical facility, bank, parks, churches and other infrastructure typically found in a small town.
 The team included most of the management from the university facilities department.